risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

 ## Digital Synth PRA32-U2 Change History

 - v0.5.0 (2025-**-**):
+    - Extend Oscillator, Filter, and Amp inputs and outputs to 24-bit (int32_t)
     - Extend Filter Key Track range and resolution (0.0 to 1.0, step 0.5 -> -1.000 to +1.000, step 0.125)
     - Fix a problem where Filter Key Track correction was off to the plus side
     - Fix a problem with EG/Amp Sustain level not changing in note on states